jayrajput/pySelect/README.md

 Simple Usage:

 This command will open full screen Curses-based terminal session.
-And then depending on the user selection, the user selection will be return to the file specified in -f argument of the command.
+And then depending on the user selection, the user selection will be written to the file specified in -f argument of the command.

 pyselect -f ~/.result -l line1 line2 line3